Last Updated on July 26, 2020

 Most states also require other information such as:

-- The corporation’s principal place of business;
+- The corporation’s physical address for its principal place of business;

 - Names and addresses of the officers and directors;